gitkraken/vscode-gitlens/README.md

 When you're ready to unlock the full potential of GitLens and enjoy all the benefits, consider [upgrading to GitLens Pro](https://gitkraken.dev/register?product=gitlens&source=marketing_page&redirect_uri=vscode%3A%2F%2Feamodio.gitlens%2Flogin&flow=gitlens_web).
 With GitLens Pro, you'll gain access to [Pro features](https://gitkraken.com/gitlens/pro-features?utm_source=gitlens-extension&utm_medium=in-app-links) on privately-hosted repos.

 To learn more about the additional features offered with Pro, visit the [GitLens Community  vs GitLens Pro](https://help.gitkraken.com/gitlens/gitlens-community-vs-gitlens-pro/?utm_source=gitlens-extension&utm_medium=in-app-links&utm_campaign=readme&utm_term=ready-for-gitlens-pro) page.

-# FAQ

-## Is GitLens free to use?

-Yes.
-All features are free to use on local and publicly-hosted repos with the `GitLens Community` edition.

-For private repos, a subset of features require a `GitLens Pro` plan, which you can [try for free](https://gitkraken.dev/register?product=gitlens&source=marketing_page&redirect_uri=vscode%3A%2F%2Feamodio.gitlens%2Flogin&flow=gitlens_web&utm_source=gitlens-extension&utm_medium=readme&utm_content=bottom-link) for 14 days.

-Additionally `Preview` features may require a paid plan in the future and some, if cloud-backed, require a GitKraken account.

-## Are `Pro` and `Preview` features free to use?

-Yes - with GitLens Community, `Pro` features are free for use on local and publicly-hosted repos.
-GitLens Pro is required for use on privately-hosted repos, which you can [trial for 14 days](https://gitkraken.dev/register?product=gitlens&source=marketing_page&redirect_uri=vscode%3A%2F%2Feamodio.gitlens%2Flogin&flow=gitlens_web&utm_source=gitlens-extension&utm_medium=readme&utm_content=bottom-link) - no credit card required. `Preview` features may require a paid plan in the future.

-## Where can I find pricing?

-Visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing?utm_source=gitlens-extension&utm_medium=in-app-links) on GitKraken.com for detailed pricing info and a feature matrix for plans.
-Purchasing GitKraken Pro will give you access to GitLens Pro.

 # Support and Community